Today we have a quick and easy activity to try. Drawing on Easter eggs.

 If you are looking for some things to put in your boy’s Easter basket so it isn’t all full of candy try Easter Basket Gift Ideas for Boys.

 Thank you for reading!
-I hope you will try this Easter egg drawing challenge.
+I hope you will try this drawing on Easter eggs drawing challenge.
 Does your boy like to draw?